ryanjwaters/aws-tools/QueryServices-CLI.md

 # aws-tools

-# You can use SMS to query services available in a particula region, and then also to get human readable service name and AWS marketing URL
+# You can use SMS to query services available in a particula region

 - Query services supported in a particular region (ie-"ca-central-1")
 ```aws ssm get-parameters-by-path --path /aws/service/global-infrastructure/regions/ca-central-1/services --output json | jq .Parameters[].Name | sort```